This chocolate keto chia seed pudding with almond milk is a smooth chocolate peanut butter keto pudding ready in 10 minutes!

 Play with the texture

-If you love yours thicker and chewier add less milk – decrease by 1/4 cup and add extra 1 tablespoon at a time, blend, taste, and see!
+If you love yours thicker and chewier add less milk – decrease by 1/4 cup and add an extra tablespoon at a time, blend, taste, and see!

 I hope you enjoy this lovely instant chia seed pudding recipe made with almond milk.

-- Place the chia seed into a blender and blend for about 20 seconds to form ground chia seeds.
+Place the chia seed into a blender and blend for about 20 seconds to form ground chia seeds.

-- Add all the rest of the ingredients - order doesn't matter.
+Add all the rest of the ingredients - order doesn't matter.

-- Transfer into ramekin or serving jar.
-Decorate with a dollop of fresh peanut butter, drizzle melted sugar free dark chocolate and chopped peanuts.
+Transfer into ramekin or serving jar.
+Decorate with a dollop of fresh peanut butter, drizzle melted sugar-free dark chocolate and chopped peanuts.

-- Enjoy immediately or refrigerate for at least 1 hour for a fresher pudding.
+Enjoy immediately or refrigerate for at least 1 hour for a fresher pudding.

-Nutrition panel is for one pudding using sugar free maple syrup.
+Nutrition panel is for one pudding using sugar-free maple syrup.
 Recipe makes 6 servings.

 This recipe is sponsored by Almond Breeze Made from the best California Almonds and I received a compensation to develop this recipe but note that I only recommend product I love and trust on this blog.
 Thank you.